What is homeowners insurance?

 - Portable air conditioners

-Flood insurance does not typically cover other types of water damage, like from a sewer backup that was not caused by flooding.
+Flood insurance does not typically cover other types of water damage, such as damage from a sewer backup that was not caused by flooding.
 Regular homeowners insurance covers "additional living expenses" when you’re displaced by the damage.
 NFIP coverage does not typically extend to these costs, but some policies with private companies do.

-While NFIP coverage is for flooding, it does not extend to mold damage after flooding occurs.
-The National Flood Insurance Policy also doesn’t cover…
+While NFIP coverage is for flooding, it does not extend to mold damage after flooding occurs if a policyholder fails to take action to prevent the growth and spread of mold after flooding.
+NFIP coverage also does not cover:

 - Personal property kept in basements